issho-ni/concourse-buildkit/README.md

 and build context, with the `$CONTEXT` parameter set to the name of the input.

-If a `cache` input is specified, the contents will be loaded as a build cache by BuildKit before attempting to build the image.
+If `$CACHE_INPUT_DIR` is specified and matches the name of an input, its contents will be loaded as a build cache by BuildKit before attempting to build the image.

 ### `outputs`